nnyyxxxx/dwm/Readme.md

   ```

 Starting dwm
-- DWM is auto-started from tty1 via autologin and bashprofile only after rebooting / logging out & logging back in.
+- DWM is auto-started from tty1 via autologin and zprofile only after rebooting / logging out & logging back in.

 Updating dotfiles
 - To sync your clone of DWM with the latest version, you can use the following command: